 A carbon border tax is a tax on carbon emissions attributed to imported goods that have not been carbon-taxed at source.
 In pushing through policies that result in EU manufacturers relying on environmentally friendlier but more expensive renewable energy, the manufacturers would be at a cost disadvantage compared with overseas competitors that are still using carbon dioxide-producing but cheaper power sources.
-As part of the EU’s European Green Deal that endeavours to make Europe the first climate-neutral continent by 2050, the European Commission has announced the inclusion of an EU carbon border tax to protect European companies from non-European competitors where climate change regulations are less strict.
+As part of the EU’s European Green Deal that endeavours to make Europe the first climate-neutral continent by 2050, the European Commission has announced the inclusion of an EU carbon border tax, to protect European companies from non-European competitors where climate change regulations are less strict.

 A carbon border tax is arguably an improvement from a national carbon tax.
 A national carbon tax is a fee that a government imposes on any company within the country that burns fossil fuels.
 However, this often results in an increase of electricity costs in households and industry, which “may lead to local business closures and other economic hardships for businesses and citizens.”